 Cinetochilum margaritaceum

 Cinetochilum margaritaceum is one of the most common ciliates besides Cyclidium, Paramecium or Coleps.
-Although it is so common and can occur in masses, it is not a particularly easy target for photography because it is only 15 – 40 µm in size, usually staying below 30 µm.
+Although it is so common and can occur in masses, it is not a particularly easy target for photography because it is only 15–40 µm in size, usually staying below 30 µm.
 Therefore, there are not as many light microscopic examinations as one would think.
-Under the coverslip, Cinetochilum is not a fast swimmer and likes to gather around particles of detritus, where the ciliate grazes on bacteria.
-Here a freely moving specimen with the 60 X objective:
+Under the coverslip, Cinetochilum is not a fast swimmer and likes to gather around particles of detritus, where the ciliate feeding on bacteria (s. fig. 1).

 Cinetochilum-margaritaceum